axp-knickei/CirculAn/README.md

 - **Python**: Version 3.8 or higher
 - **Memory**: Minimum 4GB RAM (8GB+ recommended for large genomes)
 - **Storage**: At least 1GB free space for installation and output files

-**No Programming Experience Required**: All tools can be run using simple copy-and-paste commands.

 ### Installing the Required Tools